Our free membership, business.com+, takes the pain out of choosing new business services.

 • Improved overseas service: A presence in another country localizes your support offerings, allowing you to develop excellent customer service relationships with clients abroad.

-Downsides of overseas expansion
+Downsides of international market expansion

 • High startup costs: The costs of launching a business in a new territory extend well beyond leasing commercial premises and establishing infrastructure overseas.
 There may be a significant time lag between establishing a presence and generating enough revenue to cover costs.
-There also may be additional regulatory requirements.
-For example, a pharmaceutical manufacturer may have to apply for local certification for their medicines.

 • Risk of hefty retreat fees: If your overseas expansion doesn’t go according to plan and you must close operations, there will be significant detachment costs, including those related to closing premises leases, terminating employees and exiting supply agreements.

 • Reliance on local contractors: You may have to rely on expensive local contractors for a prolonged time before and after launch to deal with legal and HR compliance challenges.
 You’ll also need to work with local organizations to process payroll, launch localized sales processes and marketing plans, recruit management and staff, and more.
+(Fortunately, an international PEO can help with much of this.)

 Do you really need a physical presence overseas?

 Are you sure you can’t serve international customers well from your current base?
 If you sell products, could you partner with a local wholesaler or distributor instead of investing in physical infrastructure in a new country?
+You don’t have to go all out to go global, especially at first.

 Do you have the cash to go global?